3 min read

 The main public space is also not well-lit, and innovative approaches to lighting and evening use were also considered at this point of the project.
 The overall design needed to balance hard and soft landscaping and contribute to a vibrant and colourful space with interest for everybody.

 In order to transform the gardens into the bright, colourful and welcoming space required, Artificial Grass Direct and MARTIN worked together to embed a vibrant and brightly coloured finish to the area’s flooring.
-The original design was to lay the coloured artificial grass in a contoured arrangement however it soon became apparent that cutting to curves would have resulted in a patchy finish with too many cuts and seams.
+The original design was to lay the coloured artificial lawn in a contoured arrangement however it soon became apparent that cutting to curves would have resulted in a patchy finish with too many cuts and seams.
 The overall result of the flooring couldn’t have turned out any better, and the giant spinning hamster wheel, a swinging bridge and colourful mushrooms perfectly complement the carpet of rainbow grass supplied by Artificial Grass Direct.

 The Future of Cathedral Gardens